tehtbl/awesome-note-taking/README.md

 * [Calculist](https://calculist.io/) - The open source thinking tool for problem solvers.
 * 📖🤖🔁 [TidGi](https://github.com/tiddly-gittly/TidGi-Desktop) - Customizable personal knowledge-base with git as backup manager and blogging platform.
 A TiddlyWiki app based on TiddlyWiki platfrom.
 * 📕🔁 [AFFiNE](https://github.com/toeverything/AFFiNE) - Next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.
+* 📖 [Tangent Notes](https://www.tangentnotes.com/) An open source, local-first markdown note taking application designed to let you write the way you think.
 ---
 * [Notable](https://notable.app/) - Free app for simple note taking based on VS Code Editor. *Important:* Notable is no longer Open Source as of Sep 28, 2019 (v1.8.4 / [7403a47](https://github.com/notable/notable/commit/7403a47f7602860d227268dda08e3b6f504fd30c))
 * [Athens](https://github.com/athensresearch/athens) - Open-source and local-first alternative to Roam Research. *Important:* Now abandoned by the author.